Media Literacy - Internet Safety (International)

-At the request of the European Commission, klicksafe.de is developing a national awareness node for Internet safety in Germany.
-The project aims to foster media competence and risk awareness regarding issues such as data safety, protection from harassment and exposure to diallers, etc., by marketing and training strategies..
-The website serves as a national platform for information exchange, it issues [...]
+On behalf of the European Commission, klicksafe.de presents a national awareness node for Internet safety in Germany.
+The project aims to foster media competence and risk awareness regarding issues such as data safety, protection from harassment and exposure to fake news, etc. The programme provides online materials, marketing and training .
+The website serves as a national platform for information exchange, [...]

 The Handbook by the Council of Europe is part of its activities for information literacy as a human right.
 It describes theInternet and its functions to young people (students), with a focus on search for information (search engines, portals), interactive services (e-mail, newsgroups, blogs), distance learning.
 Other issues include safety and security on the web (spam, data protection).